Azure/azure-signalr/docs/diagnostic-logs.md

 In summary, the message log will be generated when message goes in and out the SignalR service and server.
 You can use these logs to validate whether the message is lost in these components or not.

+Below is a typical message loss issue.

+###### A user fails to receive messages in a group

+The typical story in this issue is that the user joins a group **after** sending a group message.
+Without diagnostic logs, you are unable to find out when the user is connected and when the group message is sent.
+Once you enable messaging logs, you are able to compare the message arriving time in SignalR service.
+Follow the below steps to troubleshoot:
+1. Find the message logs in server to find when the user is joined the group and when the group message is sent.
+1. Get the message tracing ID A of joining the group and the message tracing ID B of group message from the message logs.
+1. Filter these message tracing ID among messaging logs in your log archive target, then compare their arriving timestamps, you will find which message message is arrived first in SignalR service.
+1. If message tracing ID A's arriving time later than B's, then you must be sending group message **before** the user joining the group.Then you need to make sure the user is in the group before sending group messages.

 If a message get lost in SignalR or server, try to get the warning logs based on the message tracing ID to get the reason.
 If you need further help, see the [get help section](#get-help).

 ### Get help